 Our specialist surgeons have the skills and training to perform eyebrow hair transplants on anyone whose eyebrows are missing or thinning.

 Using the FUE technique, we can rebuild thin or damaged eyebrows and even create natural-looking eyebrows for people with no eyebrow hair.
+The procedure can also be performed using the unshaven hair transplant technique– allowing you to go back to work and social life quicker after surgery.

 Book a consultation with us to start this process or receive tailored advice on minimising your eyebrow hair loss.
 As the winner of the hair restoration clinic of the year for 2023, we are experts in eyebrow hair loss and would be happy to answer your questions.